 Brandon: I’ve been a recruiter for about 3 years now.

 Q: How big of an advantage does real world experience give you as a controller in Infinite Flight?

-Tom and Brandon both have their PPL.
-Brandon is training for his instrument rating/commercial single engine land, and multi engine land.
+Brandon has his PPL and is training for his instrument rating/commercial single engine land, and multi engine land.

 Brandon: It’s given me a greater understanding of proper procedures that I pass along to our younger controllers.
 As far as technique or anything of that sort it hasn’t really translated into that aspect.
 Flying on the other hand is a whole different story.

 Q: What are the three things you look for in a recruit?

 Brandon: The biggest thing is a willing to learn and ask questions.
 Those people are the ones I enjoy recruiting and watching them grow in the group.

 Patience is a great quality as well I’m extremely busy in my personal life so scheduling practicals can be rough at times.